Pakistan moves to bring cryptocurrency boom out of the dark

 Waqar Zaka, a former TV host with more than a million followers on Youtube, has been lobbying officials for years to not only legalise the industry, but have the government invest in it.
 Zaka, like Ahmed, had set up a cryptocurrency mining farm running on hydroelectric power.

-Now, Khyber-Pakhtunkhwa’s provincial government has tapped Zaka and Ahmed to be on a committee studying how it can profit from such ventures.
+Earlier this year, Khyber-Pakhtunkhwa’s provincial government tapped Zaka and Ahmed to be on a committee studying how it can profit from such ventures.
 In March, the group announced it was looking into setting up new mining farms using Zaka’s facility as a template.

+The committee was dissolved in June, with the provincial government saying federal authorities should handle any new policies on cryptocurrencies.

 Despite the challenges, Pakistan’s crypto boom shows no signs of stopping.

-Note: (This story corrects to clarify State Bank head was referring to a central bank digital currency, not cryptocurrency, in paragraph 9 and to show provincial committee dissolved in paragraph 19)